drguthals/Introduction-to-Data-Science/Module1.md

 8. Write Up
 Spend 20-30 minutes writing.
 If you cannot describe your work to others, what is the point?
-1. What was the goal of your application?
+  a.
+What was the goal of your application?
 (People problem)
-2. What is difficult about the goal?
+  b.
+What is difficult about the goal?
 (Technical problem)
-3. What data did you use to explore?
+  c.
+What data did you use to explore?
-4. What gaps in data did you find?
+  d.
+What gaps in data did you find?
-5. What conclusions were you able to draw?
+  e.
+What conclusions were you able to draw?
-6. What conclusions were you not able to draw?
+  f.
+What conclusions were you not able to draw?
-7. How would you proceed?
+  g.
+How would you proceed?

 9. Download your file and upload it to GitHub as a Pull Request.